andreoliwa/nitpick/docs/index.rst

 Useful if you maintain multiple projects and are tired of copying/pasting the same INI/TOML/YAML/JSON keys and values over and over, in all of them.

-The tool now has an "apply" feature that modifies configuration files directly (pretty much like black_ and isort_ do with Python files).
+The CLI now has a ``nitpick fix`` command that modifies configuration files directly (pretty much like black_ and isort_ do with Python files).
 See :ref:`cli` for more info.

 Many more features are planned for the future, check `the roadmap <https://github.com/andreoliwa/nitpick/projects/1>`_.